 Menopause can be challenging all by itself.
 Pair it with a chronic condition like multiple sclerosis (MS), and the challenges can seem overwhelming.

 Women like Richelle already deal with so much uncertainty about their bodies.
-We want to help women with MS be better prepared to understand and manage their menopause.
+The menopause clinic team at Gennev wants to help women with MS be better prepared to understand and manage their menopause.

 One small study seemed to indicate some reduction in relapse rate but that disability progression didn't change after menopause.